Dropped ceiling: Cost

+Dropped ceilings are likely to cost more to install than an open plenum, but may offer significant cost savings in maintenance and energy.

 Suspension grids

 A typical dropped ceiling consists of a gridwork of metal channels in the shape of an upside-down "T", suspended on wires from the overhead structure.
 These channels snap together in a regularly spaced pattern of cells.
 Each cell is then filled with lightweight ceiling tiles or "panels" which simply drop into the grid.
 The primary grid types are "Standard 1" (15/16-inch face), Slimline (9/16-inch grid), and concealed grid.